Ferlab-Ste-Justine/terraform-libvirt-etcd-server/README.md

 - **vcpus**: Number of vcpus to assign to the vm.
 Defaults to 2.
 - **memory**: Amount of memory in MiB to assign to the vm.
 Defaults to 8192.
 - **volume_id**: Id of the image volume to attach to the vm.
 A recent version of ubuntu is recommended as this is what this module has been validated against.
+- **data_volume_id**: Id for an optional separate disk volume to attach to the vm on etcd's data path
 - **libvirt_network**: Parameters to connect to a libvirt network if you opt for that instead of macvtap interfaces.
 In has the following keys:
   - **ip**: Ip of the vm.
   - **mac**: Mac address of the vm.
 If none is passed, a random one will be generated.